tlarsen7572/dice_game/journal.md

 ### March 12

 Spent about an hour wrapping up the scoring logic.
 All of my tests pass and I cannot think of any further edge cases at this time.
 Next up will be coding the turn logic, which should mean building up a game state object.
 The game object should only concern itself with turns.
 I want to keep the REST API logic completely separate, which means generating the self-discovery URLs will be separated out from the game.

+### March 14

+Struggled to get the game-level logic started.
+I ended up putting too much into the Game object and finally realized there was a Turn object wanting to be separately defined.
+Once I pulled out the turn logic into its own struct, Game and Turn started making more sense.
+I also made the mistake of trying to incorporate some of the API design ideas into these classes, which really muddied things up.
+The API should depend on the game and turn, not the other way around.

+### March 15

+I finally got some time to focus on this project, rather than a few minutes here and there as in prior days.
+The web server is wrapped up and an initial working version is completed.
+I started building a basic UI in Flutter, because why build a REST API and not have something fun to test it with?
+The REST API is designed to always return the full game state in a JSON payload, so the UI in Flutter should essentially boil down to a bunch of StreamBuilders that update when a core state object is updated with new JSON.
+There should be very little logic in the UI.
+I did not get as far as I wanted with the UI, but am hoping to wrap it up early tomorrow.

+### March 16

+Success!
+The UI is finished and in a working state.
+This was a useful exercise because the UI quickly identified 2 errors with my server code that I was able to put tests around and fix.
+Sometimes there is no substitute for seeing the output of your server logic visually.
+The dice game is PoC finished at this point.